Novgorod case: 2007

 On August 9, the Novgorod City Court rejected Antonina's complaint against the investigator's actions.

 On August 13, the Novgorod City Court approved the decision of the Office of Novgorod City Public Prosecutor to arrange an inpatient psychiatric examination.
 The defence planned to appeal this decision at the Novgorod Regional Court.
 The Russian TV company Triada sent its team to film the session, but the court officials did not allow journalists to enter the court.

-On August 14, the Head of Public Chamber Committee for Protection of Children's Rights O.V.
-Zykov filed a request at the Office of the Prosecutor General of the Russian Federation, demanding that the Prosecutor General Yu.
+On August 14, the Head of Public Chamber Committee for Protection of Children's Rights, O.V.
+Zykov, filed a request at the Office of the Prosecutor General of the Russian Federation, demanding that the Prosecutor General Yu.
 Ya.
 Chaika inquire into the legality of the latest decisions of the investigation and other issues pertaining to the prosecution of Antonina Martynova.

-On August 22, Antonina and the defence found out that the case is now in the hands of another investigator, A. V. Yashin.
+On August 22, the case went to another investigator, A. V. Yashin.

 On August 27, Yashin met with the accused.
 He insisted that Antonina should submit to several medical tests in preparation for her medical evaluation at the Serbsky Institute.
 Yashin stated this in spite of the fact that the court decision for the hospitalization was not legally in force and was yet to be appealed in Novgorod Regional Court.
 The Office of Novgorod City Public Prosecutor threatened Antonina with another incarceration if she refuses to submit to testing.

-On September 6, the investigator Yashin releases the case to the Office of Novgorod City Public Prosecutor, which then delivers it to the newly created Investigation Committee.
-The Investigative Committee under the Prosecution Office was created on August 1, 2007 by the Presidents executive order N1004.
+On September 6, Yashin released the case to the Office of Novgorod City Public Prosecutor, which then delivered it to the newly created Investigation Committee.
+The Investigative Committee under the Prosecution Office was created on August 1,2007 by the Presidents executive order N1004.